-Problem Possible Solution(s) When viewing "T-Soll", the display only shows "1"/"-1" Try turning the "Set-T"-potentiometer in one direction for a while.
+Problem Possible Solution(s) When viewing "T-Soll", the display only shows "1" Try turning the "Set-T"-potentiometer in one direction for a while.
 If this doesn't help, try the other direction.
-Otherwise check the connections of the potentiometer.
-If you haven't simulated, that the display is floating (see Power Supply), this may be the reason.
-Heating and cooling are mixed up Change the polarity of the peltier element.
+Otherwise check the connections of the potentiometer Heating and cooling are mixed up Change the polarity of the peltier element.
 See page 8 of the datasheet for detailed instructions.
 The Element neither heats nor cools Check the connector, test the element.
 Otherwise see Power Supply Related Problems